christopher-besch/homepage/src/articles/16_open_source/open_source.md

 The developer lays out conditions in a legal document called the *software license*, which the user must accept.
 *Open-Source software* is software under a license that give the user specific rights.
 The Open Source Initiative (OSI) keeps a list of OSI approved licenses that fulfil the [definition of Open-Source](https://opensource.org/osd).
 To me, the most important aspects of Open-Source software are:

 1. Everyone has free access to the source code.
 2. Everyone may modify the software.
-3. Everyone is allowed to sell and redistribute the (modified) software, both as an executable and as software.
+3. Everyone is allowed to sell and redistribute the (modified) software, both as an executable and as source code.

+Note how this does not mean that the executable must be free.
+It also doesn't mean the developers waives her copyright.
+Actually, she still very much has the copyright and, within the definition of Open-Source, may define restrictions on using the software.
+For example, some Open-Source licenses require you to publish any modified source code under the same license.
+Such licenses (e.g., GPLv3) are *copyleft* licenses.
+Others, like the MIT license, don't have such a copyleft clause.
+So while the concept of Open-Source might sound radical to some, it leaves a surprising amount of power to the software developer.
+This will become important when we talk about one of the main issues with Open-Source: monetization.

+*Closed-Source*, as you might imagine, is the opposite of Open-Source.
+Closed-Source software generally doesn't allow the user to see the source code.
+As stated above, you need the source code to understand and modify the software.
+Without the source code, the user isn't able to do any of that.

+## The Reality of Open-Source/Closed-Source
+Okay, this has been all long and windy.
+Let's get to the point.

+### Open-Source Case Study: Linux

+## The Problem with Closed-Source

+## The Horrific Security Implications

+### Closed-Source Case Study: Tetra

-## Why wasn't this a problem back in the day?
+### Why wasn't this a problem back in the day?

-Sidenote:
+## Monetization

+## The bigger picture
+- Democratization
+- Ownership
+- Capitalism
+- never repeat, except for when you want to

+## Sidenote
 So I was looking to get my hand on an actual typewriter and searched for "Stuttgart Schreibmaschine".
 The first result was an official wiki on the matter of [how to properly discard a typewriter](https://www.stuttgart.de/service/entsorgung/abfall-abc/abfall-abc/schreibmaschine).
 How German, I suppose...

+Furthermore, I've simplified one thing:
+You actually can take a closer look at an executable and undo the compilation.
+This process of converting an executable back into source code is called `reverse-engineering`.
+It is often incredibly tedious and unfeasable.

 Take a look at this typewriter.
 Sure, you can write your document with it but there's more.